andraugust/andraugust.github.io/airbus.md

 <center><img src="airbus/banner.png"></center>
 <br />
-Kaggle's [Ship Detection Challenge](https://kaggle.com/c/airbus-ship-detection) provides satellite images of the ocean and ground-truth labels indicating the locations of ships in each image.
+Kaggle's [Ship Detection Challenge](https://kaggle.com/c/airbus-ship-detection) provides satellite images of the ocean with ground-truth labels indicating the locations of ships.
 The objective is to make a model that accurately segments ships in a set of testing images.
 This post follows my development of such a model.

 ## Data Exploration
 Getting the data: